top of page

 What happens when we resist and villainize fear and pain?

-When we are small children, we pee and take a dump whenever the urge arises.
-Early on, however, we learn to go to a private place, the toilet room, to handle these basic needs.
-And, for the most part, doing this privately is just as effective, from a totally personal point of view, as before we were toilet trained.
+When we are small children, we pee and use the bathroom whenever the urge arises.
+Early on, however, we learn to go to a private place, a bathroom, to handle these basic needs.
+For the most part, doing this privately is just as effective, from a personal point of view, as before we were toilet trained.

 What would happen if we resisted peeing and pooping?

-Can you imagine, however, what would happen if we were somehow “suppressed” in peeing and taking a dump under any circumstances, private or not?
+Can you imagine, however, what would happen if we were somehow 'suppressed' in peeing and using the bathroom under any circumstances, private or not?
 What if we were given the messages that something was wrong with us if we had to “express ourselves” in this way?
 What if we were given the messages that others would not like us, would not love us, would not respect us if we didn’t somehow “keep it in,” or, at worst, keep it as a dirty secret that we to hide as best we could?

 It will express itself anyway, creating immense collateral damage in the process

 Of course, it's obvious that “keeping it in” would be impossible.
 It will come out one way or another and our resistance to it will create other problems in our lives and in our bodies.
-But, given our desire to liked, loved, and respected, we would make great effort to pretend that we don’t need to pee and poop.
+But given our desire to be liked, loved, and respected, we would make great effort to pretend that we don’t need to pee and use the bathroom.
 We would learn to admire others who seemed to "not need to" like we do.

-Can you imagine a society in which there were no public or private toilets, no acceptable and official place to take a dump (shades of the movie Pleasantville)!?
+Can you imagine a society in which there were no public or private toilets, no acceptable and official place to relieve oneself (shades of the movie Pleasantville)?
 And somehow we had to pretend that we didn’t need “to do that”?
 Can you begin to imagine all the obscure, circuitous, and damaging effects that this would have on each and every moment of our lives?

 Yet we have done almost the same in our resistance and suppression of fear and pain